nwdigitalradio/rmsgw/admin/README.md

 * If you need a debug info file to help with any problems you should run the *testwlapi.sh* script as root
   * Debug info file: /root/tmp/debuglog.txt
 ```
-# become root
-sudo su

-# go to directory with test script to run
+# Become root & go to directory with the test script
 cd rmsgw/admin
 ./testwlapi.sh